DanielL35/berlin-bike-theft-telegram-bot/README.md

 This is a telegram that provides daily updated information about bike theft in Berlin.

+Please note that this is a copy of the original private repo that contains all credentials and is deployed on a web server.

 ## Screenshots

 ![Bildschirmfoto 2022-12-25 um 10 48 50 PM](https://user-images.githubusercontent.com/66785534/209482814-477d2c79-6215-4597-b427-808f881ee969.png)